How to Use Edit Presets on Photos in Lightroom CC

 7. Apply Multiple Presets

 More than one preset can be applied to an image.
 Click on all the presets you want to use.
-I decided to apply Heavy to the image to give it the wistful aesthetic of film.
+I decided to apply Grain to the image to give it the wistful aesthetic of film.

 Heavy Grain presetHeavy Grain presetHeavy Grain preset